-In August of 1999, the American Society for Testing and Materials (ASTM) published a Standard E2018-99, which defined “good commercial and customary practice for conducting a baseline Property Condition Assessment (PCA).”
+In August of 1999, the American Society for Testing and Materials (ASTM) published a Standard E2018-99, which defined good commercial and customary practice for conducting a baseline Property Condition Assessment (PCA).
 This standard was specifically written for commercial real estate and largely intended for commercial real estate transactions.
-The Standard was updated in November of 2015 and renamed E2018-15.
+The Standard was last updated in November of 2015 and is now known as E2018-15.

 THE PCA IS DIVIDED INTO FOUR STEPS: